alexsavio/aizkolari/README.md

 Aizkolari
 =========

+Aizkolari is a Python module distributed under the 3-Clause BSD license.

 Aizkolari is a set of tools in Python to measure distances from different groups of Nifti images (brain MRI in my case) to do a supervised feature selection for supervised classification without circularity.

 It makes use of